 - Cytoscopy: This test involves a thin tube with a miniature camera at one end being inserted into your urethra.
 Your provider will be able to look inside your bladder and urethra during this test.

 - Urodynamics: A thin tube is inserted into your bladder during this test.
 Water flows through this tube to fill the bladder, so that the pressure inside the bladder can be measured.

 How are bladder control problems treated?

-Excess body weight can put additional pressure on the bladder.
-Losing weight after your baby is born can help to relieve some of the pressure.
+- Maintaining a healthy body weight.
+Extra body weight can put additional pressure on the bladder.
+Losing weight after your baby is born can help to relieve some of the pressure on your bladder.

-Keeping a record of the times during the day when you are most likely to experience urine leakage, you may be able to avoid leakage by planning trips to the bathroom ahead of time.
+- Keeping a record of when you experience urine leakage.
+It’s a good idea to keep track of what times during the day you have urine leakage.
+If you can see a pattern, you might be able to avoid leakage by planning trips to the bathroom ahead of time.

-After you have established a regular pattern, you might be able to extend the time between trips to the bathroom.
-By making yourself hold on longer, you will strengthen your pelvic muscles and increase control over your bladder.
+After you’ve established a regular pattern, you might be able to stretch out the time between trips to the bathroom.
+By making yourself hold on longer, you’ll strengthen your pelvic muscles and increase control over your bladder.

 How can loss of bladder control due to pregnancy or childbirth be prevented?

 Labor and vaginal delivery have an impact on the pelvic floor muscles and nerves that affect bladder control, so you should discuss your options with your healthcare provider.

 Cesarean sections (C-sections) are associated with a lower risk of incontinence or pelvic prolapse than vaginal deliveries, but they may present other risks.
 Large babies who weigh more than 9 pounds at birth may increase the risk of nerve damage during delivery.